pritamps/pritamps.github.io/_posts/2017-08-15-week-2-part-2-lr-gradient-descent-and-neural-networks.markdown

 ---
 layout: post
-title:  "[IN PROGRESS] - Logistic Regression and Neural Networks - Part 2: An Introduction to Optimization"
+title:  "Logistic Regression and Neural Networks - Part 2: Defining the Problem"
 date:   2017-08-15 10:25:00 +0530
 categories: deeplearning neuralnetworks logisticregression
 latexscript: js/katex_render.js
 ---

-In the [previous post][previous-post], I introduced the basic idea behind logistic regression and the notation for:
+In the [previous post][week-2-part-1], I introduced the basic idea behind logistic regression and the notation for:

 1. **One input**: <script type="math/tex"> x \in \mathbb{R}^{n_x} </script>, a feature vector extracted from whatever our data source is, and <script type="math/tex"> n_x </script> is the number of features
 2. **One training label**: <script type="math/tex"> y \in {0,1}</script>